jeff-dillon/music_challenge/README.md

     - Example Output: Rock, Metal, Heavy Metal
 * Print out the total # of Tracks by Genre.
     - You can do this in using Pandas querying the get_tracks() dataframe
-    - You can do this in SQL by writing a new function
+    - You can do this in SQL by writing a new SQL query
 * get_top_ten_artists_by_sales() returns a DataFrame with the top 10 artists by total sales
     - Sales are calculated by summing the product of the UnitPrice with the Quantity in the invoice_items table